-The history of China reaches back over 5,000 years.
+The history of China reaches back over 4,000 years.
 In that time, China has created a culture rich in philosophy and the arts.
-China has seen the invention of amazing products and technologies such as silk, paper, gunpowder, and movable-type printing.
+China has seen the invention of amazing technologies such as silk, paper, gunpowder, and many other products.

 Over the millennia, China has fought hundreds of wars.
 It has conquered its neighbors, and been conquered by them in turn.
-Early Chinese explorers sailed all the way to Africa; today, China's space program continues this tradition of exploration.
+Early Chinese explorers such as Admiral Zheng He sailed all the way to Africa; today, China's space program continues this tradition of exploration.

 This snapshot of the People's Republic of China today includes a necessarily brief scan of China's ancient heritage.